linfanf/linfanf.github.io/_pages/research.md

 Efficient Estimation of Markov Chain Expecations.
 With Peter Glynn.

 Gradient Estimation for Stochastic Networks.
 With Peter Glynn.

-Learning in High-dimensional Linear Contextual Bandits.
-With Peter Glynn and Zhengyuan Zhou.

 From a Previous Life
 ======